muatik/flask-profiler/README.md

 If everything is okay, Flask-profiler will measure these requests.
 You can see the result heading to http://127.0.0.1:5000/flask-profiler/ or get results as json http://127.0.0.1:5000/flask-profiler/measuremetns?sort=elapsed,desc

 ## Using with different database system
 Currently **Sqlite** and **Mongodb** database system are supported.
 However, it is easy to support other database systems.
-If you would like to have others, please go to contribution documantation.
+If you would like to have others, please go to contribution documentation.
 (It is really easy.)

 ### Sqlite
 In order to use Sqlite, just specify it as the value of `storage.engine` directive as follows.